Exclusive: Turmoil at Symantec luring activists, buyers - sources

 At the same time, a number of private equity firms, including Bain Capital, Blackstone Group LP and Carlyle Group LP, have started assessing the possibility of a leveraged buyout of all or parts of Symantec, the sources said.
 Bain did not respond to requests for comment, while the rest of the private equity firms declined to comment.

-Symantec, best known for its Norton antivirus software, is worth about $14 billion at its current stock price.
+Symantec, best known for its Norton antivirus software, is worth about $14 billion (8 billion pounds) at its current stock price.
 It declined to comment.

 Some private equity firms have approached Symantec in recent weeks to discuss deal possibilities, but the sources said there are no serious conversations going on for now.
 They cautioned that it was too early to tell if those conversations will get any traction.